Exploring Parameter Redundancy in the Unitary Coupled-Cluster Ansatze for Hybrid Variational Quantum Computing: Introduction

-Between the chemical-inspired and hardware-efficient ansatze there also exists the so-called qubit coupled-cluster (QCC) method introduced by Ryabinkin et al.~\cite{Ryabinkin2018QCC} resembling the coupled-cluster structure but working directly with Pauli strings in the qubit space to reduce the number of two-qubit gates and pursue the efficient use of quantum resources.
-In practice, however, since the number of Pauli string candidates for the QCC ansatze have an exponential scaling ($\mathcal{O}(4^N_q)$, with $N_q$ the number of qubits employed), QCC also requires a robust selection process based on an efficient estimate of the contribution of the corresponding entanglers of these Pauli strings to the correlation energy.
-Regarding chemical-inspired ansatze with adaptive circuit structures, typical developments include the adaptive derivative-assembled pseudo-Trotter ansatz variational quantum eigensolver (ADAPT-VQE)~\cite{Grimsley2019}, the qubit-excitation-based adaptative VQE (QEB-ADAPT-VQE)~\cite{Yordanov2021QubitAdaptVQE}, the iterative QCC approach~\cite{Ryabinkin2020iQCC}, the unitary selective coupled-cluster approach~\cite{Fedorov2022unitaryselective}, sparse UCC ansatz~\cite{Tubman2023sparse}, and their extensions.
+Between the chemically-inspired and hardware-efficient ans\"{a}tze there also exists the so-called qubit coupled-cluster (QCC) method introduced by Ryabinkin et al.~\cite{Ryabinkin2018QCC} resembling the coupled-cluster structure but working directly with Pauli strings in the qubit space to reduce the number of two-qubit gates and pursue the efficient use of quantum resources.
+In practice, however, since the number of Pauli string candidates for the QCC ans\"{a}tze have an exponential scaling ($\mathcal{O}(4^N_q)$, with $N_q$ the number of qubits employed), QCC also requires a robust selection process based on an efficient estimate of the contribution of the corresponding entanglers of these Pauli strings to the correlation energy.
+Regarding chemically-inspired ans\"{a}tze with adaptive circuit structures, typical developments include the adaptive derivative-assembled pseudo-Trotter ansatz variational quantum eigensolver (ADAPT-VQE)~\cite{Grimsley2019}, the qubit-excitation-based adaptative VQE (QEB-ADAPT-VQE)~\cite{Yordanov2021QubitAdaptVQE}, the iterative QCC approach~\cite{Ryabinkin2020iQCC}, the unitary selective coupled-cluster approach~\cite{Fedorov2022unitaryselective}, sparse UCC ansatz~\cite{Tubman2023sparse}, and their extensions.
 The key idea here is to construct an ansatz that can recover most of the correlation energy with the least number of operators and variational parameters, and the importance of the operators is typically measured through the energy gradient with respect to the corresponding variation parameters or simply their associate correlation energy contribution.